Toronto history » Blog » Toronto Tax History

 2. Commercial Tax Base: Toronto has the downtown financial core.
 Office towers pay a massive chunk of the city’s bills.
 Bedroom communities like Brampton or Durham Region don’t have as many skyscrapers to offset the residential tax burden.

-Is it painful?
-Absolutely.
-But if you look at the chart, it was probably inevitable.
+Nevertheless, But if you expect at the chart, it was credibly inevitable.

 No time to read?
 Get a summary